mjpclab/jquery-tab/README.md

 `delayTriggerLatency`
 Specify how long (milliseconds) need to wait before trigger the delayed switching events.

+`keyboardSwitch`
+Specify if active tab item could be switched by keyboard when label item has focus.
+If enabled, end user could use arrow keys and Tab key to switch active tab item.
+Defaults to `true`.

 `fixedHeight`
 Panel items' height will be fixed to fit the longest panel and will not change when tabs are switched.